 The Offending Posts

 For anybody who doesn’t know, I run the free script hosting website www.scriptrevolution.com — a site which I built with my own hands and launched in mid-2016.
 I funded the site entirely myself for the first year and now allow others to contribute via Patreon.
 It’s an altruistic project to help all writers of all backgrounds connect with filmmakers.
-It’s growing fast and, at this time, boasts over a 2,250 scripts and over 1,500 members.
 It takes up an enormous amount of my time and causes me a tremendous amount of stress, but I really want it to make a positive difference to the industry.

 Script Revolution poses no threat to Amazon Studios or its members, in fact it even allows writers to add their Amazon Studios profiles to their bios.
 I’ve always been very careful about how I share news about it.
 I’ve been on the web and building websites for around twenty years now.
 I know what spam is and avoid creating it.
 So, seven months ago, I created a single Script Revolution post and fielded a lot of questions from members within it since.
 It was a civilised and positive discussion.
 I never created new threads for news.
 I kept it all in one place as not to in any way dominate the forum.
 In my time, I’ve moderated a lot of forums and still do to this day.
 I know what is and isn’t spammy behaviour.
 As I say, this thread existed and was commented in regularly for seven months without any issue, and then suddenly, blam!